Eleonore9/hy-python-lisp/README.md

 lg.add('RPAREN', r'\)')
 ```

-The `ParserGenerator` uses the rules defined in the lexer and enables to defines other rules (called production rules) to handle the parsing of the tokens, see [`hy.lex.parser`](https://github.com/hylang/hy/blob/master/hy/lex/parser.py).
+The `ParserGenerator` from rply uses the rules defined in the lexer and enables to defines other rules (called production rules) to handle the parsing of the tokens, see [`hy.lex.parser`](https://github.com/hylang/hy/blob/master/hy/lex/parser.py).
 Example of a production rule for handling strings:
 ```Python
 @pg.production("string : STRING")